karlskarlsonatkarldotcom/Terra-Mira-Public/README.md

 Creation myth lore is complete and distinguished from Pathfinder.

 Combat mechanics are based on Pathfinder 1e with some adjustments/exceptions.
 The spell slot system has been translated into mana.
-There is a stamina system similar to CDDA but more forgiving/workable due to magic/enchanted gear/classes (don't worry its not that bad lol)
+There is a stamina system similar to CDDA but more forgiving/workable due to magic/enchanted gear etc...

 There is a limb system and an injury system that replaces the crit system, and a blood system meant to compliment the limb/wound system and act as a "total health pool" in a sense.